dynatrace-oss/barista/src/lib/checkbox/README.md

 <docs-source-example example="DefaultCheckboxExampleComponent"></docs-source-example>

-`<dt-checkbox>` provides the same functionality as a native enhanced with styling and animations.
+The `<dt-checkbox>` provides the same functionality as a native checkbox enhanced with styling and animations.

 ## Imports